sravaniboinepelli/Blockchain_QueensRevenge/README.md

 # Queen Anne’s Revenge

-## A distributed app made on Solidity using smart contracts
+## Distributing Trust and Blockchain Assignment using smart contracts written in Solidity